VCCT-PROG5121-2022-Grp3/Aiden-Byrne-ST10108388-PROG5121-POE-PART-2/README.md

 <h3> Description of the program </h3>

 <p> This program was created to allow managers to track the progress of their software developers progress on the tasks they were assagined and thus allows for
-    a more efficient way of managing a team of software developers and allows for managers to know if they are falling behind on a certian section of a project they are working on </p>
+    a more efficient way of managing a team of software developers and allows for managers to know if their team are falling behind on a certian section of a project they are working on </p>

 <h3> How to use the program </h3>